A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 To figure out if this coverage makes sense for you, you just need to look at three key areas of your life.
 Think of it as a quick financial and lifestyle check-up.
 By taking a clear look at what you own, what you do, and what you have to protect, you can make a confident decision.
 Let’s walk through it step-by-step.

-Step 1: Tally Up Your Assets
+Step 1: Calculate Your Net Worth

 First, let’s get a clear picture of your financial landscape.
 Your assets are more than just the cash in your checking account.
 Grab a notepad and start listing everything you own of value.
 This includes your savings, investment accounts, retirement funds, and any properties you own besides your primary home, like a vacation cabin or rental property.